 According to the National Institute on Alcohol Abuse and Alcoholism (NIAA), an estimated 16 million people in the U.S. have Alcohol Use Disorder (AUD), a chronic relapsing brain disease characterized by compulsive drinking with no control over the amount of alcohol intake.
 Of the 16 million suffering with alcoholism, 9.8 million are men and 5.3 million are women.
 Around 6.2 percent of American adults age 18 and over had AUD in 2015.
 Alcoholism also affects around 623,000 young people between the ages of 12-17.
 Unfortunately, less than 10 percent receive rehab for alcoholism, which is dangerous to their health, affects work productivity and puts a strain on personal relationships.
+So if you or someone you know struggle with alcohol addiction, do not hesitate, call our Panama City Beach Florida alcohol rehab center today.

 Over the past 30 years, more and more evidence has supported that alcoholism is a chronic disease and much like other chronic diseases such as diabetes or heart disease, long-term management is necessary This research is helpful in reducing the stigma associated with addiction while aiding clinicians in providing the best in evidence-based treatments for their patients.
 Scientific studies have shown that genetic factors influence alcoholism.
 In fact, children of alcoholics are four times more likely than children of non-alcoholic parents to develop alcoholism.
 In addition to the risk of alcoholism, these children also have a higher risk for behavioral and emotional problems.
 Genetics are only part of the There are many factors that influence someone’s chances of developing alcoholism, however.
 More than half of children of alcoholics do not become alcoholic themselves.